wieslawsoltes/Dock/docs/dock-faq.md

 Dockables may still be floated programmatically unless their `CanFloat` property is set to `false`.

+**How do I float a dockable from its tab?**

+Double-click the tab of a document or tool to detach it into a separate window.
+The dockable must have `CanFloat` enabled.

 For a general overview of Dock see the [documentation index](README.md).